 How Much Are Fake Teeth?

-The question on how much fake teeth cost is one that is asked frequently.
+The question of how much fake teeth options cost is one that is asked frequently.

-For regular dental implants, depending on what kind of implant you require and how many, as well as what material they are made from, the cost will vary.
+For regular dentures and dental implants, depending on what kind of implant you require and how many, as well as what material they are made from, the cost will vary.
 You can expect to spend from a few hundred to several thousand dollars as a result.
 See an in-depth look at denture prices here.

 If you have missing or broken teeth and cannot afford these costs, there is an alternative.
 Realistic fake teeth can be had at a fraction of the cost of professionally manufactured and installed dental implants.
 Some are even approved by the Food and Drug Administration (see the options below).

 How To Make Fake Teeth at Home

 Here is a look at three of the best cheap fake teeth products available online: